 As part of these improvements, from 1768, the buildings of Moffat town were almost completely demolished and rebuilt.
-The only two buildings within the central core of the town known to have survived this period of redevelopment are Hopetoun House and Archbald Moffatt House which date from 1723 and 1751 respectively both with much remodelling over the years.

-Many sources refer to the High Street having been widened around 1771/1772, however Roy's Military map of 1747-55, which is thought to pre-date redevelopment of the town by some twenty or more years, suggests otherwise, and illustrates that much of the town centre, including the High Street, may follow its earlier plan form.
+The buildings within the central core of the town known to have survived this period of redevelopment are Hopetoun House and Archbald Moffatt House which date from 1723 and 1751 respectively both with much remodelling over the years.
+Parts of other buildings may also have survived, incorporated into new buildings.

-The High Street is spaciously laid out with, along its southern side with a series of closes, wynds and streets at right angles to it, that follow the old burgage plots and break the street frontage into narrow strips.
-This period also saw the construction of a house for the Earl of Hopetoun (now the Moffat House Arms) on the west side of the High Street and several hotels including the Balmoral Hotel, the Annandale (formerly the King's
+Many sources refer to the High Street having been widened around 1771/1772.
+However, Roy's Military map of 1747-55, which is thought to record what was there before redevelopment of the town by some twenty or more years, suggests otherwise, and illustrates that much of the town centre, including the High Street, may follow its earlier plan form.
+The High Street is spaciously laid out.
+Along its southern side there is a series of closes, wynds and streets at right angles to High Street, that follow the old burgage plots and break some of the street frontage into narrow strips.

-Arms) reflecting growth in popularity of Moffat as a spa town in the latter half of the 18th century.
+This period also saw the construction of a house for the Earl of Hopetoun (now the Moffat House Hotel) on the west side of the High Street and several other hotels including the Balmoral Hotel and the Annandale (formerly the King's Arms), reflecting the growth in popularity of Moffat as a spa town in the latter half of the 18th century